chrisnoonan98675/site/xl-release/how-to/perform-blue-green-deployments.markdown

 ## Refine the process

-Set up XL Deploy prepare the environments and link everything together in XL Release using variables to communicate between tasks.
+Set up XL Deploy, prepare the environments, and link everything together in XL Release using variables to communicate between tasks.

 ### XL Deploy setup